onqtam/headjack/docs/why/2_SYSTEM.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 governance needs to be applied at the level at which destructive competition is arising

+> "We need to fix the rivalrousness of our systems.
+That’s a big deal because separate nation states are the basis of rivalrous systems, and so our private balance sheets.
+So, these changes would be fundamental." - [Erik Torenberg](https://twitter.com/eriktorenberg/status/1183207414775967746)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Conflict vs mistake theory, Moral hazzards, Opaqueness & Plausible Deniability